tobyhs/redisflagd/README.md

 RedisFlagd relies on Redis [keyspace notifications](https://redis.io/docs/latest/develop/use/keyspace-notifications/) to notify it of updates.
 Your Redis server should be configured with a `notify-keyspace-events` of at least `Kh`.

+## Container Image

+A container image is pushed to [GitHub Packages](https://github.com/tobyhs/redisflagd/pkgs/container/redisflagd) at ghcr.io/tobyhs/redisflagd:latest after a release is published.

 ## Configuration

 You can configure RedisFlagd via the following environment variables: